airbeds

 2. Place mattress cover on a flat surface

-(box spring foundation or recommended Matching Foundation).
+(Box Spring Foundation or our recommended Matching, Wood, Foundation).
 Unzip the cover(shell) top completely.
-(If you purchased the Series 8 Emerald Air Bed, unzip the second zipper on the pillow-top and insert the combination Memory/Latex foam layer, into the removed top layer.)
+(If you purchased the Series 8 Emerald Air Bed, unzip the zipperclosest to the top on the pillow-top and insert the combination Memory/Latex foam layer, into the removed top layer.
+The Latex Layer/Side will have holes drilled into it.)
 Place the cover so that the ends, with the exit holes on the underside, are at the head of the bed.
 Position the foam rails.
-The end and foot rails should be positioned first.
-The side with exit holes for the air hoses is the head rail; make sure this rail is at the head of the bed.
-Then place in the side rails.
-Make sure the cloth on the rails is flat to the surface, like a wide"U" and there are no folds under the foam rails.
+The head and foot rails should be positioned first, with the head rail "A" dot on the upper left side, pointing up.
+The side with razor cut exit holes in the fabric, for the air hoses to exit, will say HEAD RAIL; make sure this rail is at the head of the bed.
+Then place in the side rails, with it's "B" dot lining up with the HEAD RAIL "A" dot.
 Don't worry about any wrinkles to your new Air Bed or internal components.
 They will disappear, once the system has been inflated.

 3. Unfold the Air Chamber(s)